Ahmedouu/Helia-API2/README.md

 Is there a way to get mDNS to advertise the server ip so the process becomes more automated ?

-Why an API ? can't you just start a node on both machines and read your files, well then I would have to type the file location manually everytime, annoying.
+Why an API ? can't you just start a node on both machines and read your files, well then I would have to modify the code everytime and restart the server, annoying.